pattonsgirl/CEG2350/Labs/Lab12/README.md

    - `-f`
    - `-z`
    - `-x`
-2. Create a tarball (`tar` and compress) folders of your choice.
+2. `tar` and compress folders of your choice.
 Write the command you used.
 You will not be committing this to GitHub - it does not need to be in your repository folder.

 - **Resources**
 - [cyberciti - tar on the command line](https://www.cyberciti.biz/faq/how-to-tar-a-file-in-linux-using-command-line/)